Razewaiver/salted-butter/README.md

 Readme

-This repo contains dot files for my personal linux installation
+This repo contains dotfiles for my personal linux installation